snowdriftcoop/snowdrift/README.md

 Either method for starting the server will print a bunch of text about creating tables, and then sit waiting for connections.

-Access the server by directing your web browser to localhost:3000.
+Access the server by directing your web browser to localhost:3000

 You can log into the site via the built-in system with user: admin pass: admin

-With that user you can create wiki pages by going to localhost:3000/p/snowdrift/w/*pagename*/new
+With that user, create wiki pages at localhost:3000/p/snowdrift/w/*pagename*/new

 See the documentation on the live site [about the wiki](https://snowdrift.coop/p/snowdrift/w/wiki) and more.